 If you are using (or collecting) information from your customers (beyond what is required to provide them the goods or services you sell) then you must provide options to consent (opt-in) to any additional uses.
 Furthermore, customers must be given the ability to revoke their consent.

 Under GDPR, your customers must be given the right to consent to such collection (and subsequent use), and the only way consent may be properly given is if you presented the option to exercise such consent in an easy to understand, specific (to the particular use), and explicit manner.
 Pre-checked boxes, silence or inactivity cannot be used to indicate your customer’s consent.
-For instance, if you have a checkbox on your website that says, “We will share your data with 3rd party advertisers,” you cannot pre-select the checkbox to opt data subjects in to processing their data.
+For instance, if you have a checkbox on your website that says, “We will share your data with 3rd party advertisers,” you cannot pre-select the checkbox to opt data subjects into processing their data.
 The checkbox needs to remain un-checked for data subjects in the EEA until they voluntarily opt-in or express consent to such processing.

-Ultimately, you need to ensure your customers can exercise control over use of their personal data, communications, and consent, including a right to revoke that consent.
+Ultimately, you need to ensure your customers can exercise control over the use of their personal data, communications, and consent, including a right to revoke that consent.

 Right to be Forgotten